 Well, there’s plenty!
-Not only do the kids get tired out, there’s plenty to do.
+Not only do the kids get tired out, but there’s also plenty to do.
 Our favorite thing at Zoombezi bay was the new Baboon Lagoon.
-It’s a huge tower that is filled with slides for all ages – including adults.
-I loved that I could do the slides with my four year old and even my two year old.
+It’s a huge tower filled with slides for all ages – including adults.
+I loved that I could do the slides with my four-year-old and even my two-year-old.
 Again!
 Again!
 That’s all I heard for hours. 🙂

 Besides Baboon Lagoon, Zoombezi Bay waterpark also has a kid area that has much smaller slides.
 I loved it with my kids because it was easy for them to play together there since they’re at varying degrees of waterslide height requirements.

 Because of our jam-packed day there, I came up with some tips to make any waterpark easier with kids.
-There’s a few things to prepare yourself for so that you’ll have an easier day.
+There are a few things to prepare for so that you’ll have an easier day.

 1. Get a puddle jumper.

 Before you head to the waterpark, check the rules to see if you can bring food in.
 If you can, do it.
 Prices can be high.
 If you can’t, think about putting a cooler in your car.
 When my parents took us to a theme park when we were little, they would pack a cooler in the car.
 When it was lunch time we would venture out to the car and eat it.
-I vividly remember doing this, and it was no big deal to me.
-What a savings!
+I vividly remember doing this, which was no big deal.
+What savings!

-With a little flexibility you can save a lot by bringing your own food!
+With a bit of flexibility, you can save a lot by bringing your food!

 3. Bring a wagon.

-When we visited the waterpark we made the mistake of not bringing a stroller or a wagon.
-Thankfully, we live close to Zoombezi Bay where we were visiting.
-We went home for naps and on our way back that afternoon made sure to grab our wagon.
-It was so much easier to bring the kids in with all the stuff like their puddle jumpers, towels and sunscreen.
+When we visited the waterpark, we did not bring a stroller or a wagon.
+Thankfully, we live close to Zoombezi Bay, where we were visiting.
+We went home for naps and made sure to grab our wagon on our way back that afternoon.
+It was much easier to bring the kids in with everything, like their puddle jumpers, towels, and sunscreen.

 4. Dress and put sunscreen on before arriving.